 What is an Enterprise Zone and what does it do?

-An Enterprise Zone is a Government tool to accelerate the delivery of jobs and business growth.
-The status is awarded by Government for a period of 25 years to speed up delivery of employment sites and to attract inward investment into an area.
+An Enterprise Zone is a government tool to speed up the delivery of jobs and business growth.
+The status is awarded by the UK Government for a period of 25 years to speed up delivery of employment sites and to attract inward investment into an area.

 This status allows for a simplified planning process including Local Development Orders.

-Importantly, all business rates collected from an Enterprise Zone are retained by the local authority – in this case Somerset Council – to be reinvested locally to accelerate delivery and provide a further boost to the local economy.
+Importantly, all business rates collected from an Enterprise Zone are kept by the local authority – Somerset Council.
+The rates collected are to be reinvested locally to speed up delivery and provide a further boost to the local economy.

 What is a Local Development Order?